 The trueness of the things we value is in each of us, and is meaningless until we separate ourselves from the desires and aspirations that others, often those we love, or fear, may project upon us.
 When we do clear a path to our individual self, our truth does ring; meaning and value are real, and we find the foundation upon which we can choose, change, and create.

-The first publisher of the Upper Left Edge, Billy Hults, was a washboard player who first lived in Cannon Beach during the 1960s.
+The founding publisher of the Upper Left Edge, Billy Hults, was a washboard player who first lived in Cannon Beach during the 1960s.
 He moved back here from Portland sometime around 1989, it’s hard for anyone to remember the exact year.
 Billy was on a mission that always involved beer and occasionally included admonishments about religion.
 He spread the gospel of live music — arranging gigs for bands and promoting them by word of mouth, printed circulars, and fliers he posted around town.

 Dr. Karkeys says the Edge evolved from said circulars.
 The centerfold pages of the first issues were devoted entirely to musical gatherings – on Thursdays at Bill’s Tavern; and on Fridays, Saturdays, and Sundays at The Whaler.
 Billy delivered his core message about art and community in a piece titled “Live Music!”